Image: Sourced Co.

 Let TBL do the work

 - We get it.
 Getting published may feel overwhelming in the beginning, but Two Bright Lights makes it easy with our built in features.
 Let TBL help by using our Publication Matching Tool as a starting point for your research.
-Or you can let the editors come to you by opting into Open Gallery!
-With Open Gallery, your work becomes searchable to editors based on the content that they need.
+Or you can let the editors come to you through Open Gallery!
+With Open Gallery, your work is searchable to editors based on the content that they need.

 Next, review your work: